bhouse1273/kissflag/README.md

 1) In initConfig() call kissflag.SetPrefix() to assign your environment variable prefix (good to have to avoid name collisions)
 2) In either rootCmd or a subcommand, explicitly call kissflag.BindEVar() for each configuration value that you want set via environment variable
+3) Rather than bind configuration values one at a time, call kissFlag.BindAllEVars() if the config struct has evar tag annotations
-3) If you have a secret store (like Kubernetes) that returns secret values as Base64-encoded strings, call kissflag.DecodeBase64() to decode the value
+4) If you have a secret store (like Kubernetes) that returns secret values as Base64-encoded strings, call kissflag.DecodeBase64() to decode the value

 ## API Reference
 ---